Cole Hocker’s Training Blueprint: What High School Coaches Need to Know

 How to Apply This to Your Program

-The athletes who show elite speed potential at 14 are the ones most likely to be overtrained by 16.
+The athletes who show elite speed potential at fourteen are the ones most likely to be overtrained by sixteen.
 If a kid can run a 4:30 mile as a freshman, the temptation is to pile miles on and develop them into a great junior.
 The Nohl model says hold back.
 Run them at 30 miles per week and keep them healthy for four years of development.
-You will produce a better senior than if you run them at 50 miles in 9th grade and they spend two years of their career dealing with stress reactions.

-3. Use cross-training when athletes are at mileage ceiling.
+Use cross-training when athletes are at their mileage ceiling.

 Your best runner can handle 40 miles per week.
 You want 50 miles of aerobic stimulus.
 The answer is not 50 miles of running on a developing skeleton.
-The answer is 40 miles of running and 2-3 pool or bike sessions.
-The aerobic system does not care whether the stimulus comes from running or from cycling.
-The bones care about impact.
-Protect the structure while building the engine.
+The answer is 40 miles of running and two to three pool or bike sessions.
+The aerobic system does not distinguish between the stimulus from running and the stimulus from cycling.
+The bones distinguish between impact and no impact.

 The Bottom Line

 The coaches who built the athletes you will be watching on championship Saturdays in November are making decisions right now about what their runners are doing this July.
 Most of those decisions are about mileage targets.
-The best ones are about speed, health, and the long game.
+The best ones are about health and the long game.